Charles Mattocks: Early life and family

 Mattocks was born in Danville, Vermont, on October 11, 1840, as the only son of Henry Mattocks and Martha Osgood Porter Mattocks.
 His father Henry was born in Middlebury, Vermont, on December 12, 1805, and worked as a merchant and banker for most of his life, including as a cashier at the Caledonia National Bank in Danville.
 He died in 1844, when Charles was three years old.
-(Note: According to the biography of the Maine State Museum, Martha later remarried Issac Dyer and the family moved to Maine.
+(Note: According to the biography of the Maine State Museum, Martha later remarried Isaac Dyer and the family moved to Maine.
 Although the exact timing of this is unclear, they state simply that the family was in Baldwin, Maine, at the time of the 1860 United States census.)

 Henry's brother, Samuel, also worked at the bank later on, as did Samuel's son.
 Charles's mother Martha was born in Danville, and married Henry in 1839.
 Samuel Mattocks, Charles's grandfather, was the former Vermont State Treasurer, and commanded a Connecticut company during the American Revolutionary War.

-When Charles Mattocks was 10, his mother remarried to Issac Dyer, a Maine lumberman, and moved with Charles to his home in Baldwin, Maine.
+When Charles Mattocks was 10, his mother remarried to Isaac Dyer, a Maine lumberman, and moved with Charles to his home in Baldwin, Maine.
 Charles studied at Phillips Academy in Andover, Massachusetts, and Lewiston Falls Academy in Auburn, Maine.
 (Note: Later renamed Edward Little High School.)
 In 1858, Mattocks entered Bowdoin College in Brunswick, Maine, at the time a small college town, and graduated in 1862.
 During his school years, he was a member of both the Peucinian Society and Delta Kappa Epsilon, and studied elocution and German under professor Joshua Chamberlain.
 In 1861, Charles was elected by his peers as the Peucinian Orator, missing only 4 votes.
 In May of that year, at the beginning of the American Civil War, Mattocks formed a military company under the name of the "Bowdoin Guards."
 They were supplied arms and ammunition, but not uniforms, by the government.
 In all, 75 of the 144 students volunteered for the unit, to be commanded by Mattocks.

 While at Bowdoin, Chamberlain "challenged him to bear down and live up to his potential."
-Chaimberlain and Mattocks both enlisted in the Union Army in the summer of 1862, along with 25 other students, three of whom joined Charles in the 17th Maine Volunteers.
+Chamberlain and Mattocks both enlisted in the Union Army in the summer of 1862, along with 25 other students, three of whom joined Charles in the 17th Maine Volunteers.